 This theme covers the following topics: What is computer periphery?
 What devices can be named computer peripherals?
-What is a scanner, for what purposes can it be used?
-What is a printer, for what purposes can it be used?
+What is a scanner and what purposes can it be used for?
+What is a printer and what purposes can it be used for?
 What are the most widespread types of printers and scanners?